BryanSmith33/middleware-session-demo/README.md

 * **secret** - Our super secret phrase of random words
 * **resave** - Saves our session everytime, with or without change.
 Defaults to true.
 We put false so the session is only saved when something is modified on the session (like viewCount)
 * **saveUnitialized** - Will automatically create a session without the users consent.
-Illegal in the UK.
+Illegal in the Europe.
+* **cookie** - Allows us to set up different configuration options for our cookie.
+The one we are most concerned with is `maxAge`